Motion control photography: History

 In the UK The Moving Picture Company had the first practical motion control rig.
-Designed and built in-house in 1981, it used the IMC operating system to control its various axis of movement.
+Designed and built in-house in 1981, it used the IMC operating system to control its various axes of movement.
 Peter Truckel, MPC's first in-house VFX supervisor, operated it for several years before leaving to pursue a career as a successful commercials director.

-The simultaneous increase in power and affordability of computer-generated imagery in the 21st century, and the ability for CGI specialists to duplicate even hand-held camera motion (see Match moving), initially made the use of motion control photography less common.
+The simultaneous increase in power and affordability of computer-generated imagery in the 21st century, and the ability for Computer-generated imagery (CGI) specialists to duplicate even hand-held camera motion (see Match moving), initially made the use of motion control photography less common.
 However film producers and directors have come to realise the cost-saving benefit of using motion control to achieve the effects in a reliable and realistic way.
 CGI still struggles to be 100% photorealistic, and the time and cost to achieve photo-realistic shots far exceeds the cost of shooting the live action itself.

 With the resurgence of 3D as a medium motion control has also an important role to play, especially in the production of 3D background plates on scaled-sets.
 Using high resolution still cameras, backgrounds can be easily shot for further use with live action and CGI character animation.